-As at 31 March 2012, the aggregate gross floor area of the investment properties being held by the Group was approximately 7,004 square meters, of which approximately 100% of the properties were leased to third parties under operating leases with lease terms ranging up to twelve years.
+As at 31 March 2013, the aggregate gross floor area of the investment properties being held by the Group was approximately 7,004 square meters, of which approximately 100% of the properties were leased to third parties under operating leases with lease terms ranging up to twelve years.

 For the mining business, the Mine is still in the development stage and thus has not yet contributed any operational turnover to the Group during the year under review.
+Progress of the mine development was further discussed under the Management Discussion and Analysis session.